apache/parquet-java/README.md

 #### How to use Java KeyStore,

-Generate a security key using the Keytool,
+Generate a security key using Keytool,
 ```
  keytool -genseckey -alias parquet -keyalg AES -keysize 128 -storetype jceks -keystore parquetkeystore.jks
 ```